ros-navigation/docs.nav2.org/docs/getting_started/navigation_concepts/environmental_representation.md

 Various other forms of environmental representations exist.
 These include:

-- gradient maps, which are similar to costmaps but represent surface gradients to check traversibility over
+- Gradient maps, which are similar to costmaps but represent surface gradients to check traversibility over
 - 3D costmaps, which represent the space in 3D, but then also requires 3D planning and collision checking
 - Mesh maps, which are similar to gradient maps but with surface meshes at many angles
 - "Vector space", taking in sensor information and using machine learning to detect individual items and locations to track rather than buffering discrete points.